CH8: Windows Memory Forensics

 | Malware | windows.ldrmodules |

-Detects unlinked DLLs. | DLLs that are loaded but hidden from the process loader list. |
+Detects unlinked DLLs by cross-referencing loader lists. | DLLs that are loaded but hidden from the process loader list. |

 | Registry | windows.registry.hivelist |

-Lists registry hives present in memory. | locating NTUSER.DAT or SAM hives for password/hash extraction. |
+Lists registry hives present in memory. | Locating NTUSER.DAT or SAM hives for password/hash extraction. |

 | Files | windows.filescan |